Politico-media complex: Modern political radio

-The Golden Age of Radio may have only lasted from 1935–1950, yet radio is still an active medium in the politico-media complex.
+The Golden Age of Radio may have only lasted from 1935 to 1950, yet radio is still an active medium in the politico-media complex.
 Today there is extensive radio programming on politics.
 An example is the Rush Limbaugh Show, which broadcast the political commentary of late Rush Limbaugh, referred to by listeners as "America's Truth Detector," the "Doctor of Democracy," and the "Most Dangerous Man in America".
 The Rush Limbaugh Show has hosted numerous politicians, illustrating that politicians still use the radio to affect public opinion and the political process.
 The now defunct Air America Media company provided progressive political commentary and news coverage and described itself as the "most recognized progressive talk radio network, providing an independent and unfiltered voice to a grateful listening nation".
 Air America programs such as The Rachel Maddow Show, The Lionel Show, and Live in Washington with Jack Rice discussed recordings of politicians, hosted politicians as live guests, and acted as a connection between the political classes and the media.